 Of course, the Minions will play a big part in all the Despicable Me 4 shenanigans.
 They play such a big part that they also got a couple movies of their own to help add to the Despicable Me haul.
 Minions was released in 2015 to huge numbers and the forthcoming Minions: The Rise of Gru is scheduled to drop in July of 2021.

 DESPICABLE ME 4’S RELEASE DATE

 With all these big numbers, there certainly must also be a Despicable Me 4 in the works.
 Yes, there is.
 Back in 2017, Illumination CEO made that point clear when he announced that a Despicable Me 4 is already in development.
-With the COVID pandemic constantly pushing things back, and with the new Minions not premiering until 2021, don’t expect Despicable Me 4 to be at the movie theaters until at least 2022 at the earliest.
+With the COVID pandemic constantly pushing things back, and with the new Minions not premiering until 2022, don’t expect Despicable Me 4 to be at the movie theaters until at least 2023 at the earliest.
+Currently, 2024 is possible.

 THE FRANCHISE SO FAR

 Obviously there were high hopes when Illumination and Universal took on Sergio Pablos’ creation.
 The result, well the first one, was the highly successful and fun Despicable Me that cast Steve Carell as the voice of the evil but loveable Gru.
 He was mean, he was despicable, and he was bent on taking over the world.
 He was joined by Dr. Nefarious and the always in trouble minions.
 But then three things happened to Gru all at once: Margo, Edith, and Agnes.
 And now his family has grown even bigger, and will likely grow even bigger in Despicable Me 4.